nf-core/rnasplice/docs/output.md

 </details>

 As described in the [STAR and Salmon section](https://github.com/nf-core/rnasplice/blob/master/docs/output.md#star-and-salmon), you can choose to pseudo-align and quantify your data with [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html) by providing the `--pseudo_aligner salmon` parameter.
-By default, Salmon is run in addition to the standard alignment workflow defined by `--aligner`, mainly because it allows you to obtain QC metrics with respect to the genomic alignments.
-However, you can provide the `--skip_alignment` parameter if you would like to run Salmon in isolation.

 Transcripts with large inferential uncertainty won't be assigned the exact number of reads reproducibly, every time Salmon is run.
 Read more about this on the [nf-core/rnaseq](https://github.com/nf-core/rnaseq/issues/585) and [salmon](https://github.com/COMBINE-lab/salmon/issues/613) Github repos.

 The [tximport](https://bioconductor.org/packages/release/bioc/html/tximport.html) package is used in this pipeline to summarise the results generated by Salmon into matrices for use with downstream differential analysis packages.
 We use tximport with different options to summarize count and TPM quantifications at the gene- and transcript-level.
-Please see [#499](https://github.com/nf-core/rnaseq/issues/499) for discussion and links regarding which counts are suitable for different types of analysis.

-According to the `txtimport` documentation you can do one of the following:

-Use bias corrected counts with an offset: import all the salmon files with `tximport` and then use `DESeq2` with `dds <- DESeqDataSetFromTximport(txi, sampleTable, ~condition)` to correct for changes to the average transcript length across samples.
-Use bias corrected counts without an offset: load and use `salmon.merged.gene_counts_length_scaled.tsv` or `salmon.merged.gene_counts_scaled.tsv` directly as you would with a regular counts matrix.
-Use bias uncorrected counts: load and use the `txi$counts` matrix (or `salmon.merged.gene_counts.tsv`) with `DESeq2`.
-This does not correct for potential differential isoform usage.
-Alternatively, if you have 3’ tagged RNA-seq data this is the most suitable method.

 **NB:** The default Salmon parameters and a k-mer size of 31 are used to create the index.
 As [documented here](https://salmon.readthedocs.io/en/latest/salmon.html#preparing-transcriptome-indices-mapping-based-mode) and [discussed here](https://github.com/COMBINE-lab/salmon/issues/482#issuecomment-583799668), a k-mer size off 31 works well with reads that are 75bp or longer.